Josemaría Escrivá: Teachings and legacy

 The significance of Escrivá's message and teachings has been a topic of debate, by Catholics and others.
-The Protestant French historian Pierre Chaunu, a professor at the Sorbonne and president of the Academy of Moral and Political Sciences, said that "the work of Escrivá de Balaguer will undoubtedly mark the 21st century.
+The Catholic theologian Hans Urs von Balthasar, who was appointed cardinal by Pope John Paul II (but died in 1988 before his investiture), dismissed Escrivá's principal work, The Way, as "a little Spanish manual for advanced Boy Scouts" and argued that it was quite insufficient to sustain a major religious movement.
+The Spanish philosopher José Luis López Aranguren wrote in 1965 that The Way was ultimately a book of "Ignatian asceticism", but "unbelievably trivialized".
+On the other hand, the monk and spiritual writer Thomas Merton declared that Escrivá's book "will certainly do a great deal of good by its simplicity, which is the true medium for the Gospel message".
+The Protestant French historian Pierre Chaunu, a professor at the Sorbonne and president of the Académie des Sciences Morales et Politiques, said that "the work of Escrivá de Balaguer will undoubtedly mark the 21st century.
 This is a prudent and reasonable wager.
 Do not pass close to this contemporary without paying him close attention".
-The Catholic theologian Hans Urs von Balthasar, who was appointed cardinal by Pope John Paul II (but died in 1988 before his investiture), dismissed Escrivá's principal work, The Way, as "a little Spanish manual for advanced Boy Scouts" and argued that it was quite insufficient to sustain a major religious organization.
-However, the monk and spiritual writer Thomas Merton declared that Escrivá's book "will certainly do a great deal of good by its simplicity, which is the true medium for the Gospel message".

 Critics of Opus Dei have often argued that the importance and originality of Escrivá's intellectual contributions to theology, history, and law, at least as measured by his published writings, has been grossly exaggerated by his devotees.
 However, various officials of the Catholic Church have spoken well of Escrivá's influence and of the relevance of his teachings.
 In the decree introducing the cause of beatification and canonization of Escrivá, Cardinal Ugo Poletti wrote in 1981: "For having proclaimed the universal call to holiness since he founded Opus Dei during 1928, Msgr.
 Josemaría Escrivá de Balaguer, has been unanimously recognized as the precursor of precisely what constitutes the fundamental nucleus of the Church's magisterium, a message of such fruitfulness in the life of the Church."
 Sebastiano Baggio, Cardinal Prefect of the Congregation for Bishops, wrote a month after Escrivá's death: "It is evident even today that the life, works, and message of the founder of Opus Dei constitutes a turning point, or more exactly a new original chapter in the history of Christian spirituality."
 A Vatican peritus or consultor for the process of beatification said that "he is like a figure from the deepest spiritual sources".
 Franz König, Archbishop of Vienna, wrote in 1975: